Should I Become a Chartered Manager & Is It Worth It?

 The Chartered Management Institute (CMI) is a professional institution for management based in the United Kingdom.

-The CMI reports that there are over 12,000 chartered managers in the UK
+The CMI reports that there are over 17,000 chartered managers in the UK, which are contributing a total of £66 million to the annual GDP.

 CMI is the only professional body able to award Chartered Manager status and offers 2 routes: Fast Track and Full Assessment.

 If you have a CMI Level 5 Diploma and a few years’ experience in a management role, you can take the Fast Track route to achieve Chartered status.
-This route takes into account your previous studies with CMI and requires a written submission demonstrating your capabilities as a management professional.
+This route considers your previous studies with CMI and requires a written submission demonstrating your capabilities as a management professional.

 If you don’t have a CMI Level 5 qualification, you can still become a chartered manager through the Full Assessment route.
 To be eligible you’ll need a relevant degree-level qualification and at least 3 years’ experience.
 Alternatively, 5 years’ experience without a degree in a management role.
 This route includes a written submission or group discussion, CMI advisor discussion and a face-to-face interview.